 Like we mentioned before, you should be draining this tray out once every year.
 Every time you clean it, you should be doing this.

 Do All Portable Air Conditioners Have to Be Vented Out a Window?

 You will need to vent most portable air conditioners out into the open.
 To cool the room effectively, you’ll need to let the hot air outside.
 You can do this via the window, an open door or make a hole through the wall.

 How Much Power Does a Portable RV Air Conditioner Use?

 Different brands will offer AC units that consume more or less power, the amount of energy absorbed depends on the features it provides and how efficient it can run.
 You’ll always see the power consumption in the information description.

 What Size Portable Air Conditioner Do I Need?

-The larger the AC unit, the more effective it usually is.
-However, larger AC units will be far heavier and less portable.
+The larger the portable RV air conditioner, the more effective it usually is, but larger AC units will be far heavier and less portable.
 You should choose an AC unit depending on the size of your RV, for every 200 sq. ft. you’ll need at least 4000 BTU.